John Woodcock, Baron Walney: Labour Party resignation

 On 18 July 2018, Woodcock resigned from the Labour Party, choosing to sit as an Independent MP for the remainder of the term.
 He said that he believed that the party was "no longer the broad church it has always been", but had instead been "taken over by the hard left" under Corbyn's leadership.
 Woodcock further called Corbyn "a clear risk to UK national security", and criticised what he saw as the party's tacit endorsement of antisemitism and its failure to provide an independent investigator to rule on his disciplinary case, which he claimed was being "manipulated for factional purposes" within the party.
 Labour rejected all accusations of bias against Woodcock, arguing that the process is the same for all similar cases.
 He has since claimed that he pressed Parliament's independent grievance system to accept non-recent complaints so that his case could be heard.

 Woodcock sat as an Independent MP, before joining a loose grouping of pro-European MPs known as The Independents in July 2019.

 House of Lords

 Woodcock was nominated for a life peerage in the 2019 Dissolution Honours, and created Baron Walney, of the Isle of Walney in the County of Cumbria in September 2020.
-He was nominated alongside four other former Labour MPs who had backed Prime Minister Boris Johnson's Brexit deal and/or endorsed his party at the 2019 general election.
+He was nominated alongside four other former Labour MPs who had backed Prime Minister Boris Johnson's Brexit deal or endorsed the Conservative Party at the 2019 general election.

+Johnson appointed Woodcock as the UK's Trade Envoy to Tanzania in August 2021.

 He sat as a non-affiliated peer from September 2020 until October 2021, when he became a crossbencher.

+Adviser on Political Violence and Disruption

 Woodcock was appointed by the UK Government as an Independent Adviser on Political Violence and Disruption in November 2020.
 In the unpaid role, he was commissioned to conduct a review on the subject matter and present it to the Prime Minister and Home Secretary prior to publication.

-Johnson also appointed him as the UK's Trade Envoy to Tanzania in August 2021.
+In November 2023, Woodcock advocated giving police the power to ban pro-Palestinian protests on the streets of Britain if they were deemed to contribute to an atmosphere of intimidation against Jews.
+He said he would be updating his review to include "looking at the threshold for the police to ban a march".